gatsbyjs/gatsby/docs/blog/2019-04-02-integrating-with-gatsby/index.md

 - A staging environment accessible by API.
 Some examples: [Contentful’s Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/), [DatoCMS staging environment](https://www.datocms.com/changelog/multiple-deployment-environments), etc

-- Webhooks firing if, and only if, the staging content is updated.
+- Webhooks firing if the staging content is updated.
 These webhooks should fire in less than 3 seconds after the content changes.

 - A button in the CMS editor where users can click on the button